-The starting retainer fee for our Autauga County custody attorney to file a custodial change without an agreement starts at $2500 and could be more depending on the circumstances.
+The starting retainer fee for our Autauga County custody attorney to file a custodial change without an agreement varies depending on the circumstances.
 The child custody lawyer uses the retainer fee to cover their work performed and bill at an hourly rate.
 Give our Autauga County custody lawyer a call today for a quick phone consult and to find out more about filing a custody petition.

 The “best interest of the child” is used during the initial custody determination.
 Judges are hesitant to change custody.
 Mostly due to disruption to the child.
 Judges in Autauga County and throughout Alabama strictly follow the something called the McLendon standard.
 During the petition hearing, the parent seeking custody must show the following: